Queer Eye (2003 TV series): Revival

 Netflix ordered eight new episodes of Queer Eye in January 2017, to feature a new Fab Five.
 Scout Productions has contributed involvement with the revival, which trades the original New York setting for Georgia in the first two seasons, and Missouri in the third and fourth.
 The revival Fab Five are Bobby Berk (design), Karamo Brown (culture), Tan France (fashion), Antoni Porowski (food and wine), and Jonathan Van Ness (grooming).

 On review aggregator website Rotten Tomatoes, the season holds an approval rating of 100% based on 13 reviews, and an average rating of 7.35/10.
 The website's critical consensus reads, "Queer Eye adapts for a different era without losing its style, charm, or sense of fun, proving that the show's formula remains just as sweetly addictive even after a change in location and a new group of hosts."
 On Metacritic, the season has a weighted average score of 73 out of 100, based on 7 critics, indicating "generally favorable reviews".
-Following its success, Netflix has subsequently renewed it for seven seasons.
+Following its success, Netflix subsequently renewed it for ten seasons.